samadpls/NeuralNet-DigitRecognizer/README.md

-# NeuralNet-DigitRecognizer
-This repo uses a neural network to recognize digits from images.
-It trains the network using the backpropagation algorithm to minimize the error between predicted and actual labels.
-The code tests the network accuracy and allows the user to input an image to see the predicted digit. 🧠💻
+# Neural Network Digit Recognizer

+## Introduction
+This project is a digit recognizer that uses a neural network to identify digits from images.
+The neural network is trained on the MNIST dataset, which consists of 60,000 training images and 10,000 test images.
+The project uses Python programming language.

+## How to use
+1. Clone the repository.
+2. Install the required dependencies.
+3. Run the `digit_recognizer.py` file.

+## Dependencies
+1. NumPy
+2. Matplotlib

+## Acknowledgement
+I followed a YouTube tutorial to make this project as I am learning neural network, and this is considered as the "hello world" of neural networks.

+## Future Plans
+Currently, this project is written in Python, but my goal is to rewrite it in Scala.
+Scala is a powerful scalable language and is used for big data analysis.
+The main reason I love Scala is its functional programming paradigm, which makes code easier to read and maintain.